ishita-jain19/ishita-jain19.github.io/content/posts/culinary-adventures-and-lessons-learned.md

 - Days like this can give you some lessons that we can try to use and follow in the future.

-That was one day and some learning that led us to travel to 20-plus countries together and experience amazing things while still being vegetarian and just being a bit more flexible with each other.
-That was a day that made me learn and be prepared for future travels if we come across such situations in a country that we are not so much aware of.
-Lastly, we took this day as a beautiful learning and a memory that we now look back, laugh, and always talk about. ❤️ ❤️
+That was one memorable day.
+It was also followed by us travelling 20-plus countries together and experiencing amazing things.
+Today we are better prepared for all future travels, especially if we come across such situations in a country that is not vegetarian friendly.
+Lastly, we made memories that we now cherish, laugh, and talk about. ❤️ ❤️